johannboutet/spree_featured/README.md

 bundle exec rails g spree_featured:install
 ```

-This will add a `featured` column to all products that defaults to `false`.
+This will add a `featured` column to all products that defaults t `false`.

 ## Admin Backend